The Ku Klux Klan, a brief biography

 The founding of the Ku Klux Klan in 1866 is recognized on this date.
 The Ku Klux Klan is an American organization that primarily promotes hatred to all races that are not White and to non-protestant religions.

-It was organized in Pulaski, TN, in May of that year.
+It was organized in Pulaski, TN, earlier that year.
 The original Klan was organized by ex-Confederate elements to oppose the Reconstruction policies of the Republican Congress and to maintain “white supremacy.”
 After the Civil War, when the local government in the South was weak, Black anger and insurrection were feared.
 Informal vigilante organizations and armed patrols were formed in nearly all southern communities.
 They linked into societies such as the Men of Justice, the Pale Faces, the Constitutional Union Guards, the White Brotherhood, and the Order of the White Rose.

 The Ku Klux Klan was the preeminent of these, and soon absorbed many of the others.
 Its strange disguises, its silent parades, its midnight rides, its mysterious language and commands, were found to be most effective in playing upon fears and superstitions.
 The riders muffled their horses' feet and covered the horses with white robes.
 They themselves, dressed in flowing white sheets, their faces covered with white masks, and with skulls at their saddle horns, posed as spirits of the Confederate dead returned from the battlefields.
 Although the Klan was often able to achieve its aims by terror alone, whippings and lynching were also used, not only against Blacks but also against the so-called carpetbaggers and scalawags.